saharnoorfatima-sys/sales-data-analysis/README.md

 # sales-data-analysis
-Beginner data analysis project using Python to analyze sales data
+Exploratory data analysis of a retail superstore dataset using Python, pandas, and matplotlib.